hank317/hank317/README.md

 ## Hi there 👋 I am Hank.

 ## ✨ Newbie NLP ✨
-We focuses on developing low-threshold and quickly usable NLP tools or projects, requiring no AI knowledge.
+:dart: We focuses on developing low-threshold and quickly usable NLP tools or projects, requiring no AI knowledge.
 We look forward to your star and download.
 At the same time, we also welcome cooperation and exchanges.

 <!--